Indonesia hits half million virus cases as infection spike strains hospitals | Health

 In the capital Jakarta, where relatively loose social restrictions are in place until Dec.
 6, some met the milestone with glum resignation.
 "The government isn't serious and the people are getting fatigued," said Ahmad Rozali, a clothes trader at Tanah Abang market.

 "There's an air of fear among the people," said another trader, Dewi Nuraini, 45, who described the economy as "crumbling".
-"If we want to start a business," she said, "It will meet a dead end."
+"If we want to start a business, it will meet a dead end," she said.

 Average new daily cases in Indonesia have been about 4,000 in November, with spikes in some provinces straining hospitals on the main island of Java.
 There were more troubling trends in Monday's data, with the seven-day average of new daily infections hitting a record 4,495 and the positivity rate at over 16% for three successive days.